CMP2804/report/report.md

 ![image](https://github.com/CMP2804/report/assets/59376295/bfc7a9e9-e2a8-46a2-a6eb-b79304f843ea)

 ## Version Control
 Git version control was used throughout the project.
-Uploaded to GitHub, we were able to ensure that the project was available to every member of the team and work wouldn't be lost.
-Using Git for version control was an obvious choice given the prevalence of Git in industry, support in IDEs and prior experience of team members.
-We decided to migrate from JetBrains Space to GitHub between assessment 1 and assessment 3 because team members were more familiar with it and it has better tooling.
-Some additional features of note include webhooks (for updates directly in Discord), GitHub Desktop (for members who don't use an IDE) and the CLI.
-We took advantage of GitHub's pull request capabilities by using [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+Being the most popular VCS of choice for developers (Stack Overflow, 2022) and having several members of the team with experience with Git, it was the obvious choice to make.
+We hosted our repository on GitHub for the same reasons (Stack Overflow, 2022).
+This migration to GitHub simplified the collaboration process and reduced the likelihood of catastrophic data loss.
+Whilst we used JetBrains Space for assessment 1, the migration to GitHub came with several additional features besides increased familiarity:
+- Webhook support
+- GitHub Desktop (for level designers and those unfamiliar with Git)
+- CLI application

+We decided to keep our branching strategy simple.
+There was one protected base branch, `submission`, from which feature branches (such as `guided_tutorial`) were branched from.
+Once a feature was complete, a pull request was created to merge the feature branch back into `submission` and opened to review.
+It is important to note that `submission` was not only protected from being pushed to directly, but also any pull requests were unable to be merged without first being approved by another member of the team.
+Our branching strategy is identical to the GitHub Flow (GitHub).

-This lightweight workflow is simple and encourages frequent commits and reduces the chance of merge conflicts down-the-line.
-We didn't have any issues applying it in the project.
+This lightweight workflow was simple, encouraged frequent commits and reduced the chance of merge conflicts down-the-line.
+Whilst the workflow was simple enough to follow in theory, in practise the team could have engaged more with pull request reviews to increase the quality of the final product.

 ## Project Planning
 It was evident to the team that project planning was going to be a crucial part of working as a team.
 We considered various solutions, ranging from Trello to JetBrains Space.